threefoldfoundation/www_tfnow/content/docs/dmcircles/index.md

 ![](./img/taiga_frontpage.png)

+*You can access Taiga on the ThreeFold Now Marketplace directly [here](https://marketplace.threefold.io/marketplace/#/solutions/taiga).*

 ## Are you familiar with Agile?

 A new methodology has been developed to do exactly the same as traditional waterfall project management but allows for changes to happen in the process.
 Pioneered by the software industry but adopted by many other industries today is the **Agile** development methodology to organize and run projects.
 Agile promotes agility in running a project and lives by the following principles: